 Okay, I know I said that I was waiting until next week to share our cottage dining room, but I got done editing these pictures and I just couldn’t wait.
 I am absolutely over the moon about this dining space, because I’ve never actually had a real dining room!
 Our dining rooms always been a part of the living area, in some fashion or another, and I’ve always wanted one that’s a little set apart from everything (you can see our townhouse dining room and our CA house dining room).

 The advantage to our cottage’s floorplan is that they turned one of the walls into a half wall, so the kitchen, dining, and living all feel like the same room even though they’re technically separated.
-I can be cooking in the kitchen while listening to the conversations going on in the living room (we hosted a party this past weekend), or handing the boys their oatmeal through the kitchen opening while doing the dishes.
+I can be cooking in the kitchen while listening to the conversations going on in the living room or even talk to friends sitting on the kitchen Bar Stools (we hosted a party this past weekend), or handing the boys their oatmeal through the kitchen opening while doing the dishes.
 You can see here a picture of what it was like when we moved in.

 I actually just added the headboard and trim in this dining room last week.
 It was one of those, “this will only take me 2-3 hours, max!”, and instead it took close to 8.
 Oh well.
 I’m almost 30 years old.
 I should’ve learned by now, you think?

 I love that whenever I get tired of working in the office, I can come out and sit here at this table and watch Gregory play outside in his sandbox.
 Eventually, we plan on turning this sliding door into a walkway, out into a big 16×20 sunroom/family room/attached garage, but our contractor hasn’t even given us a quote yet, so we’ll see how long that takes 😉

 A little tutorial for this $30 DIY chalkboard command center, coming tomorrow!

 I hope you are enjoying our cottage dining room as much I am!
 (Our Cottage Living Room Tour)